Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > [::-1} reverses the order of an array or a sequence.
 However, the original array or the list remains unchanged.

 ---

+## 39. Define Python Iterators

+> Group of elements, containers or objects that can be traversed.

+---